miku86/javascript-beginners/readme.md

 - Requirements schreiben (Warum?, genaue Syntax): // it should...
   // it should have a list item for every todo
   // it should show the todo text and status in every list item

+## Version 10

+- neue Version: WARUM? => Grafische Oberfläche
+- Requirements schreiben (Warum?, genaue Syntax): // it should...
+  // it should have a delete button for every todo
+  // it should have a id for every todo
+  // it should delete a specific todo when clicking on it